 Yes.
 Your employer may require vaccination.
 Exemptions may be allowed in some cases, depending on your employer’s policies and the specific regulations governing your employer.

 Employers can ask for proof of vaccination, but this information must be kept confidential and stored separately from the employee’s personnel files.

 Employers may provide paid leave so you can get a vaccine.
 Some federal laws may require leave and some employers may be paid for allowing you to take time off.

 The Biden administration is strongly encouraging all employers to offer paid time off for vaccination and announced that small and medium-sized agencies will be reimbursed for giving employees paid time off to get vaccinated.

-If your employer is not offering paid time off, locate clinics and pharmacies outside of traditional hours.
+If your employer is not offering paid time off, you may be able to locate clinics and pharmacies that will administer the vaccine outside of traditional hours.